swiftlang/swift-evolution/proposals/0047-nonvoid-warn.md

 * Collections example: This could be argued either way.
 In such a situation, should be left unmarked.
 Leaving the implementation unmarked encourages an act from the consumer to either handle the result or actively dimiss the warning.
 * `printf` example: importing C calls is left as an exercise for the Swift team

-*Note: This proposal does not ignore the positive utility of pairing in-place/procedural and value-returning/functional implementations.and retains the ability to enable Xcode system to cross reference between the two.*
+*Note: This proposal does not ignore the positive utility of pairing in-place/procedural and value-returning/functional implementations and retains the ability to enable Xcode system to cross reference between the two.
+We propose that the declaration attribute surrenders that responsibility and passes it to the rich documentation comment system.*

 ## Detail Design